Growth in China trust assets slows as shadow banking crackdown bites

 The scale of trust assets still pales in comparison to total banking sector assets of more than 100 trillion yuan as of the end of June.

-Trust companies sell WMPs to raise funds so they can purchase loans that banks want off their books.
+Trust companies sell wealth management products (WMP) to raise funds so they can purchase loans that banks want off their books.
 WMPs are then marketed through bank branches as a higher-yielding alternative to traditional bank deposits.

 The association data also includes funds that trust companies raise by selling WMPs directly to investors, without partnering with banks.